kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0437 Experimental permits.md

 \(1\) For overflight of navigable water, a written agreement between the applicant and the local United States Coast Guard district to establish procedures for issuing a Notice to Mariners before a permitted flight, and

 \(2\) A written agreement between the applicant and responsible Air Traffic Control authority having jurisdiction over the airspace through which a permitted launch or reentry is to take place, for measures necessary to ensure the safety of aircraft.
-The agreement must, at a minimum, demonstrate satisfaction of §§437.69(a) and 437.71(d).
+The agreement must, at a minimum, demonstrate satisfaction of §[[Volume 4/C Licensing/0437 Experimental permits.md#§437.69   Communications.|§437.69]](a) and 437.71(d).

 ### §437.65   Collision avoidance analysis.